 Paradise Shores Information Regarding COVID-19

 Warm greetings to you from our piece of paradise!
 Spring is here, flowers are out, birds are chirping and we have been working hard to ensure our camp is ready for the 2021 season.
-This is still a new reality we are all getting used to, please be kind and mindful while at the camp and adventuring in the area, respecting other’s space and maintaining the safe distance.
-We are unsure what official COVID-19 guidelines may be at the time of your visit but we will just mirror them.
-Please be flexible, we truly appreciate your patience and understanding.
+This is still a new reality we are all getting used to, please be kind and mindful while at the camp and adventuring in the area, respecting other’s space and maintaining a safe distance.
+We truly appreciate your flexibility and understanding.

 - Our restrooms are cleaned several times a day and all surfaces are disinfected.
 Please note, to ensure that social distancing guidelines are followed, our restrooms are closed to guests staying in their own RVs.
 Our public restrooms are only available to guests staying at tent sites, in our rentals, and in vans/small trailers without a bathroom.

 - Hand soaps, sanitizers, and disinfectants are available in all common areas for regular use.